Latent Thinking Optimization: Your Latent Reasoning Language Model Secretly Encodes Reward Signals in Its Latent Thoughts: Calculation of Representation quality Metrics

 \section{Calculation of Representation quality Metrics}

 In this section, we provide the details on how to calculate the representation quality metrics.
 For a question $x$, \LRLM generates $T$ steps of latent thoughts $\mathbf{h}_{1:T}$ recursively.
 Each latent thought $\mathbf{h}_t\in\mathbb{R}^{L\times d}$ is an internal hidden state generated by \LRLM, where $L$ is the number of tokens, $d$ is the hidden dimensionality.
 The representation quality metrics are calculated over the latent thoughts across all the thinking steps to capture the evolving dynamics of latent thinking processes.
-Specifically, for each latent thought $\mathbf{h}_t (1{\leq}t{\leq}T)$, we calculate the Entropy, Effective Rank, Anisotropy and Intrinsic Dimension of $\mathbf{h}_t$ as follows.
+Note that in the Huginn-3.5B architecture, the same RMSNorm module with the same rescaling weight $w$ is applied to each step of latent thought.
+Therefore, all the latent thoughts from different steps are already normalized to the same scale before we calculate the representation quality metrics, making these latent representations scale-invariant.
+For each latent thought $\mathbf{h}_t (1{\leq}t{\leq}T)$, we calculate the Entropy, Effective Rank, Anisotropy and Intrinsic Dimension of $\mathbf{h}_t$ as follows.